 Creating Interactive Learning Spaces for your Childcare Centre

-Teaching and learning are in the midst of a transformation because of the digital age.
+Creating interactive learning spaces are in the midst of a transformation because of the digital age.
 More educational institutions are engaging in new learning methods, which are helping to prepare children for higher levels of education.

 There is a need for learning spaces such as childcare centres to make the shift towards more progressive learning approaches.
 One way that this can be achieved is through fostering an environment of interactive learning among children, by combining traditional teaching methods with modern technology.